gemini64/a1-llm/README.md

 # A1 LLM

 ## Contents
 - `analysis_tasks/*`: JSON/MD language analysis tasks.
-Used for automated grammar/morphological eval.
-- `datasets/*`: Contains utility scripts to reformat and select data from various data-sources.
+Structure and content is described in detail in the "Analysis Task" section of this document.
+Used for automated grammar/morphology analysis.
+- `datasets/vikidia*`: Contains RAW data extracted from vikidia and properly formatted dataset TSV files, along with some utility scripts.
 - `inventories/*`: JSON/MD/plain-text language inventories.
 Sub-directories contain various structured lists consisting of language specific vocabularies (used for lexical analysis), and language specific stopwords lists.
-- `schemas/*`: JSON Schemas describing linguistic objects.
-These are mainly used to format and validate grammar/morphological analysis data.
+- `schemas/analysis/*`: JSON Schemas describing linguistic objects.
+These are mainly used to format and validate grammar/morphology analysis data.
-- `tools/*`: External binary tools (this directory is created upon project setup).
+- `tools/*`: External (third-party) binary tools (this directory is created upon project setup).
 - `paraphrase.py`: Paraphrase script.
 Used to paraphrase texts.
 Available for all languages, both full-text and sentence-wise.
-See the CLI interface for additional details.
+See the "Paraphrase" section of this document for additional details.
 - `eval.py`: Evaluation script.
-Takes a set of texts, a set of linguistic analysis tasks (language specific), annotates the input's content (using an LLM), then validates it using a rule-based approach.
-See the CLI interface for additional details.
+Takes a set of texts, a set of grammar/mophology analysis tasks (language specific), annotates the input's content (using an LLM), then validates it using a rule-based approach.
+See the "Eval (Grammar/Morphology)" section of this document for additional details.
 - `lexical_analyzer.py`: Lexical analysis script.
 Takes a set of texts, a wordlist (vocabulary), an optional stopwords list and returns a lexical analysis report.
-See the CLI interface for additional info.
+See the "Lexical Analyzer" section of this document for additional details.
-- `parsers.py`: Parsers to validate analysis data.
-Available for EN/IT and based on the respective inventories.
+- `parsers.py`: Parsers to validate grammar/mophology analysis data.
+Available only for EN/IT (and based on the respective A1 inventories).
 - `pos_tagger.py`: A python module that defines a part-of-speech tagger (supports various languages and tagging methods).
 - `utils.py`: This module defines various helper function and a set of data parsers chainable with langchain runnables.
-- `fetch_irregular_verbs.py`: (utility script) to collect a list of irregular italian verbs from Wikitionary.
+- `fetch_irregular_verbs.py`: (utility script) to collect a list of known Italian irregular verbs from Wikitionary.
 - `fetch_stopwords.py`: (utility script) to collect stopwords list for a set of given languages (uses the NLTK python module).
 - `tag_sentences.py`: (utility script) to quickly test available POS tagging methods.
+- `mappings.py`: Various pos taggings mappings to convert between various formats.
 - `udpipe2_client.py`: This is the python UDPipe-2 client.
 Some functions have been added to fit our POS tagging output format requirements.
 - `install.sh`: Project install script.
 Sets up the python environment, installs requirements and fetches external tools.
 - `collect_paraphrases.sh`: A bash script to batch collect paraphrases and evaluations.
-Various configuration parameters are available.
-See the source for additional info.

 ## Project setup